neerajKumar19/InterviewQues_javaScript/README.md

 # InterviewQues_javaScript\
-This repo contains interview questions of javascript Question in this series related to : Javascript concepts, DSA , Leet Code Questions and many more...
+This repo contains interview questions of JavaScript\
+Question in this series related to : Javascript concepts, DSA , Leet Code Questions and many more...